joey-qytyku/OS-90-fixed/docs/Memory.md

 A solution is to make the functions calls for page locking succeed unless the ranges specified are wrong.
 Since page locking does not influence program behavior, there is no reason for a program to fail or not because of it.
 Software that locks pages will run as expected.

+Another solution is to actually perform the locks, but behavior may be unpredictable if we do not use a counter.

 ## Real Mode Locking

 DPMI allows programs to lock memory in the 1M real mode region.
 The entire 1M+64K region is always present in memory.
 These functions will always return success because we cannot do that.